whatupjeff/altrufund/README.md

 At the commencement of a project, service providers mint a hypercert.
 Hypercerts, in this context, represent a blockchain-based certification of project initiation and progress, akin to digital tokens that embody the project's value and impact.

 ### Staking
-Donors stake assets, which are programmed to be automatically swapped for the hypercert upon the successful evaluation of the project.
+Donors stake assets, which are programmed to be automatically swapped for the hypercert upon successful evaluation of the project.
 This mechanism ensures that donors' contributions are directly linked to the tangible outcomes of the project.
+Assets staked in Altrufund are rehypothecated to yield-bearing DeFi protocols, optimizing their potential to generate returns.

 ### Evaluation
-Evaluation is a critical component that determines the success of the project and, consequently, the movement of staked assets.
+Evaluation is a critical component that determines the success of the project and, consequently, the transfer of staked assets.

 #### Subjective and Off-Chain Criteria - Attestation
 - For criteria that are subjective or cannot be verified on the blockchain, one or more attestors are selected.
 These attestors come from a list of evaluators provided by the donor and/or lender.